apache/airflow/docs/apache-airflow-providers-airbyte/connections.rst

 Configuring the Connection
 --------------------------
 Host(required)
-    The host to connect to.
+    The host to connect to Airbyte web application.

 Port (required)
-    The port for the Airbyte server.
+    The port for the Airbyte web application.

 Login (optional)
     Specify the user name to connect.